marbl/canu/documentation/source/index.rst

 *  :ref:`Canu tutorial             <tutorial>`   - a gentle introduction to the complexities of canu.
 *  :ref:`Canu pipeline             <pipeline>`   - what, exactly, is canu doing, anyway?

-*  :ref:`Canu Parameter Reference  <parameter-reference>` - all the paramters, grouped by function.
+*  :ref:`Canu Parameter Reference  <parameter-reference>` - all the parameters, grouped by function.
 *  :ref:`Canu Command Reference    <command-reference>` - all the commands that canu runs for you.
 *  :ref:`Canu History              <history>` - the history of the Canu project.